CBD and coaching

 Coaching in the Moment

-Coaching in the Moment follows the RX-OCD step-by-step process:
+Coaching in the Moment follows the RX-OCR step-by-step process:

 - Establishing educational Rapport between the resident and the clinician (an educational alliance or partnership)